- Description

 If you experience poor flame stability, try a different type of wick.
 The burn test should be performed after the candle has had a chance to rest for 48 hours.

-Process of melting & pouring your wax & perfume
+Process of melting and pouring your wax and fragrance

 Temporarily high temperatures (up to 90°C) have no negative effects if the wax is cooled quickly.
-Higher temperatures can cause discoloration of the wax.
+Higher temperatures can cause the wax to discolor.
 Let the wax cool to a pouring temperature of 65°, add the fragrance and then mix well.

 Avoid using glasses containing copper and zinc, as this can accelerate discoloration.